 Which accreditation is preferable?

-Since 1993, Maranatha has been accredited by the Higher Learning Commission, part of the North Central Association of Colleges and Schools (312-263-0456).
+Since 1993, Maranatha has been accredited by The Higher Learning Commission.
 This regional accrediting organization focuses on quality improvement and encourages Maranatha to accomplish its mission.
 Accredited public, private, and Christian colleges and universities accept degrees earned at Maranatha as a foundation for graduate studies and accept credits earned for transfer.
 Maranatha chose regional over national accreditation for two reasons.
-First, national accreditation tends to be very prescriptive; there are specific requirements concerning curriculum, faculty standards, etc. North Central is more flexible and allows the schools to establish and maintain their own identity.
-Second, the faith-based accrediting agencies routinely interject “faith” exercises into their meetings and expectations, something the regional agencies do not do.
+First, national accreditation tends to be very prescriptive; there are specific requirements concerning curriculum, faculty standards, etc. The Higher Learning Commission is more flexible and allows the schools to establish and maintain their own identity.
+Second, faith-based accrediting agencies routinely interject “faith” exercises into their meetings and expectations, something the regional agencies do not do.
 Maranatha has no desire to participate in religious activities with the non-Baptist, non-fundamentalist schools in the faith-based accrediting agencies.
 (Note: Although this has not been the case, if at any point we would have to compromise our mission to maintain accreditation, we certainly would give up our regional accreditation.
 While accreditation is valuable for our students, maintaining our mission is paramount.)

 State Licensure Programs

 Maranatha’s Business Department also has an Accounting program that contains all the curricular requirements necessary to sit for the CPA examination in the students’ chosen state.
-Unlike teacher education, the Business Department does not directly certify completion but the each state uses the transcripts of the regionally accredited institution and applies individual state requirements related to work experience to qualify students to sit for the rigorous CPA exam.
+Unlike teacher education, the School of Business does not directly certify completion, but the each state uses the transcripts of the regionally-accredited institution and applies individual state requirements related to work experience to qualify students to sit for the rigorous CPA exam.
 Maranatha has had the Accounting major since 2009 and rejoices in the success of its graduates.

-Regional accreditation is an essential prerequisite Maranatha to offering both the Teacher Certification and CPA options for its graduates.
+Regional accreditation is an essential prerequisite for Maranatha to be able to offer both the Teacher Certification and CPA options for its graduates.

 To ensure a student enrolls in an institution accredited by a U.S.-recognized accrediting organization, check this list.